Ceasar/ceasar.github.com/posts/joycons.md

 - [Reddit.
 Differences between SN30 pro and SF30 pro models?](https://www.reddit.com/r/8bitdo/comments/9v1xp4/differences_between_sn30_pro_and_sf30_pro_models/) (for info on the SF30 model)
 - [Reddit.
 8Bitdo SN30 Pro review](https://www.reddit.com/r/NintendoSwitch/comments/9immdl/8bitdo_sn30_pro_review/)

 [^1]: Nintendo no longer sells these controllers, so the only option is to buy them used.
+Beware of bad knockoffs online.
+Original GameCube controllers can be distinguished by the presence of the "NINTENDO GAMECUBE" print on the front.
+A complete list of special editions along with images can be found [here](https://tay.kinja.com/every-gamecube-controller-nintendo-ever-made-ever-1658747867).